Configuration#

 Note

-If your examples take a long time to run, consider looking at the execution times file that is generated for each gallery dir (as long as any examples were actually executed in that directory during the build).
+If your examples take a long time to run, consider looking at the execution times file that is generated for each gallery dir (as long as any examples were actually executed in that directory during the build) and globally for all galleries.

 Parsing and executing examples via matching patterns#